example42/example42.github.io/_drafts/2018-01-29-remote_puppet_control.md

 ## Using PCP Broker and a PXP Module:

-ATTENTION: this solution is NOT working at the moment!
+ATTENTION: this solution is NOT working at the moment as the PCP broker is not yet opened and documented.

-First we need a pxp-agent module on the nodes:
+First we need a pxp-agent module on the nodes.
+An example can be found in the [pxp-agent repository](https://github.com/puppetlabs/pxp-agent/blob/master/modules/pxp-module-puppet.md).

 For development purpose the module can be executed locally:

     sudo echo "{\"input\":{\"flags\":[\"--noop\", \"--server=puppet.pe.psick.io\"]}, \"configuration\" : {\"puppet_bin\" : \"/opt/puppetlabs/bin/puppet\"}}" | /etc/puppetlabs/pxp-agent/modules/puppet_agent run

-Not working, as the API is unknown.
+The following is not working, as the API is unknown.
 Could be something simlar to the following:

     curl -k -X POST \
       -H "Content-Type: application/json" \